 Buying a solar energy system is a significant purchase.
 It is also one of the few home upgrades that will pay for itself in savings.
 However, the savings from a solar system relies on long-term energy production.
 If a solar panel or inverter fails, it will decrease the output of the array.
 Solar warranties protect homeowners from costly repairs and help ensure the system is producing clean energy for decades.

 Often, homeowners get two or three proposals for a solar system and then have trouble comparing them without extensive research.
 Examining the product and labor warranties is one way to differentiate between different bids.
-Broadly speaking, there are two general types of warranties: for the equipment itself and the labor.
+Broadly speaking, there are two general types of warranties: equipment warranties and labor warranties.

 If your solar energy system doesn’t have a battery bank, then the solar panels are likely the most expensive component.
 Most manufacturers offer two different types of warranties.